nimona/go-nimona/docs/proposals/np003-streams.md

 }
 ```

-The hash of this object is `oh1.9KQhQ4UGaQPEyUDAAPDmVJCoHnGtJY7Aun4coFATXCYK`
+The CID of this object is `oh1.9KQhQ4UGaQPEyUDAAPDmVJCoHnGtJY7Aun4coFATXCYK`
 and the peer can now lookup the providers for this object, and sync the
 remaining stream.